Pfalzgrafenstein Castle

 Pfalzgrafenstein Castle (Burg Pfalzgrafenstein), (Note: /de/) also known as the Pfalz, is a toll castle situated on Falkenau island in the Rhine River, adjacent to Kaub, Germany.

-First established in 1326/27 by King Ludwig IV of Bavaria, the castle served to collect river tolls from passing traffic.
+First established in 1326/27 by King Ludwig IV the Bavarian, the castle served to collect river tolls from passing traffic.
 Also seeing military activity, it withstood a 39 day siege in 1504 in the War of the Succession of Landshut and was occupied by Spanish forces for 11 years from 1620 in the Thirty Year's War.
 The castle has undergone various modifications since its original construction, most notably modernising fortifications in 1607 and the addition of a baroque tower cap in 1714.
 Pfalzgrafenstein Castle was used as a key point for the crossing of the Rhine in 1814 by Russo-Prussian forces during the campaign against Napoleon.
 Toll collection ceased in 1867, but the castle has remained in good condition and is now preserved as a public museum.

 Description

 The central pentagonal tower of Pfalzgrafenstein Castle is 36 metres high, with 6 storeys.
 The 25 metre high outer wall gives the castle a footprint of 51 x 21 meters.
 The wall is 2.60 meters thick and includes two battlements.
 Today preserved as a public museum, the interior contains furniture from the 17th to 19th centuries and household items made of clay and tin.
 There is a 17th century pizza oven on the second floor.
 The castle entrance has a wooden portcullis sheathed in iron set against the inner wall.

+French writer Victor Hugo described the castle as "a stone ship, eternally floating on the Rhine, eternally anchored before the Palatinate town".

 The area is part of the Rhine Gorge, which was added to the UNESCO list of World Heritage Sites in June 2002.